The build date of a Defender is basically it's birthday, and that may be something you're interested in knowing about

 Build dates aren't readily available, so to get the most accurate date you can try and contact Land Rover to see if they'll help.
 If not, then i've built a build date estimation feature as part of this site's vin decoder that will calculate the estimated build date of your Defender based on the known build dates of vehicles built close to yours.

 NB.
 This tool only estimates build dates for Ninety/One Tens from 1983 to 1990 and Defenders built in Solihull from 1999.

 What about older Defenders before 1999?

-I do not have any confirmed vehicle build dates for older Defenders, so the tool cannot always predict the build date of these Defenders.
+I only have a few confirmed vehicle build dates for older Defenders, so the tool cannot always predict the build date of Defenders prior to 1999.
 When buying a new Defender, owners were given their build date.
 As older models are now likely to be owned second hand, this information is not commonly known.

 If you know the exact build date of your Defender and are happy to share this with me along with the last 6 digits of your VIN, then I can integrate it into the data to massively improve the accuracy.
 The tool only needs about 10 confirmed build dates per production year to be able to fairly accurately estimate the build dates for 20,000 vehicles.